aps2201/neo4j-cms/README.md

 You can write, delete, update, and list the existing posts in your neo4j database.

 TODO:
-- [ ] add function to create a content folder
+- [x] add function to create a content folder
+- [ ] explanation on how it works on the website